XunfunLee/SeismicTransformer/README.md

 ------------------------------------------------------------------

-### 3.4 SeismicTransformer V4.0 (working on...)
+### 3.4 SeismicTransformer V4.0 (Released)

 SeT-4 is a small update from SeT-3, by adding a series of multi-structure information to the model.
-The multi-structure information includes 4 parts: stories(1~10, 1), height(3~30, 3), IM(6~8, 1), struct type(framework only).
+The multi-structure information includes 4 parts: stories(1-10, 1), height(3-30, 3), IM(6-8, 1), struct type(framework only).

 For SeT-4, focal loss is using to balance the number of each class.
 The model is using 132GB of data to train, approximately 6 million (5,940,540) of data.
 A automation method has been developed to get the training data from MDOF procedure.
 Dataloader has also been rewrited to load the data, as well as the embedding method.
 Specifically, stories and height belong to the same category, so they are using the same embedding method (`nn.Parameter()`, which used as in token embedding).
 IM and struct type are using the same embedding method (`nn.Embedding()`, whcih is newly method used in SeT training for type data).
 More details are shown in the paper.